kutia-software-company/express-typescript-starter/readme.md

 Docker is a platform for developers and sysadmins to build, run, and share applications with containers.

-- Starts the containers in the background and leaves them running: `docker-compose up -d`
+- Starts the containers in the background and leaves them running: `docker-compose up -d`.
-- Stops containers and removes containers, networks, volumes, and images: `docker-compose down`
+- Stops containers and removes containers, networks, volumes, and images: `docker-compose down`.

 ### API Routes